cwaage/cs50_labs/README.md

 #  #
 ```

-If the user doesn't, in fact, input a positive integer between 1 and 8, inclusive, when prompted, the program should re-prompt the user until they cooperate:
+If the user doesn't, in fact, input an integer between 0 and 23, inclusive, when prompted, the program should re-prompt the user until they cooperate:

 ```
 $ ./mario
 Height: -1
-Height: 0
 Height: 42
 Height: 50
 Height: 4